diogro/expressionVariance-manuscript/main.md

 ::: {#refs}
 :::

-# Supporting information
+## Supporting information

-All relevant data are within the paper and its Supporting Information files, and at https://github.com/diogro/expressionVariance-manuscript (archived at [doi: 10.5281/zenodo.8028690](https://doi.org/10.5281/zenodo.8028690)).
+Code for reproducing all analyses and figures, along with a walk-through, is available at [github.com/ayroles-lab/expressionVariance-code](https://github.com/ayroles-lab/expressionVariance-code).
+All relevant data are within the paper and its Supporting Information files, and at [github.com/diogro/expressionVariance-manuscript](https://github.com/diogro/expressionVariance-manuscript) (archived at [doi: 10.5281/zenodo.8028690](https://doi.org/10.5281/zenodo.8028690)).

 1. S1 Fig -- Modeling the correlations between transcriptional variance across studies.